prasannpatil1999/Pizza-Sales-Data-Analysis-Project-Using-MySQL/README.md

--- Q6: Join the necessary tables to find the total quantity of each pizza category ordered.
+-- Q6: Join the necessary tables to find the total quantity of each pizza category ordered?.
 ````sql
 Select  category,sum(quantity) as pizza_counts
 from pizzas p join order_details od on p.pizza_id = od.pizza_id